Find our year in review for 2007 here.

 July 22 - MuggleCast released its pre-DH and post-DH episodes, which both went on to be our most-downloaded episodes ever.

-July 23 – Deathly Hallows sold 8.3 million copies in the US within its first 24 hours.
+July 23 - Deathly Hallows sold 8.3 million copies in the US within its first 24 hours, making it the fastest selling book in history.

 July 24 - J.K.
 Rowling revealed the character who got the reprieve and announced that she does have plans to release a Harry Potter encyclopedia in the future.